March at Charlestown Land Trust

 Join CLT in our mission to preserve Charlestown’s open space and natural character for the lasting benefit of our community.
 The land trust preserves and protects the distinctive character of our local area through acquisition and management of open space.

-Warm up with hot cocoa and join arborist Dan Weise for the first event in our 2026 Winter Speaker Series!
-Dan will lead a guided winter forest walk at 3:30pm, featuring tree and shrub identification, fascinating forest factoids, and signs to watch for within the landscape.
+Warm up with hot cocoa and join arborist Dan Weise for a guided walk through the trails at Kettle Pond Visitor Center, featuring tree and shrub identification, fascinating forest factoids, and signs to watch for within the landscape.
 Along the way, participants will learn how to “read” the forest canopy to better understand past events, current conditions, and what the future may hold.
-Following the walk, stay for a 5pm presentation with landscape architect Michael Cavanagh on Invasive Plant Management.
+Following the walk, feel free to stay for a presentation with landscape architect Michael Cavanagh on invasive plant management.
 Please note that this event is weather permitting.
 Any cancellations due to weather will be posted on our website.

 🕒 3:30pm